lsaysithideth/zenevents/README.md

 Each pin corresponds to an **"events"** data array in the **"index.js"** file in the **"routes"** folder.
 The pins dynamically populate based on the events data array by iterating over a javascript ***for*** statement in the **"index.ejs"** file in **"views"** folder.
 This ***for*** statement repeats creation and labeling of the map points and infoboxes.

 ### All Events
 The All Events page features a card list of events that is searchable and can be dynamically expanded with additions to the **"events"** data array in the **"index.js"** file in the **"routes"** folder.
 The card list is dynamically populated by a javascript ***forEach*** statement which repeats creation of the HTML formatting, linking, and search keywords for each card.
-Hidden search keywords have been enabled with the ***"hiddentext"*** div class tags to allow users to search on specific "zen-related" keywords that are not displayed in the cards, (like "gardening").
+Hidden search keywords have been enabled with the ***"hiddentext"*** div class tag to allow users to search on specific "zen-related" keywords that are not displayed in the cards, (like "gardening").

 ### Zen Quiz
 The Zen Quiz page allows more input functionality from the user in linking to a personalized "zen personality" page after clicking the submit button based on the question answers.
 The quiz submit will take the user to one of three personality pages: yoga, meditation or gardening.
 Then each personality page allows the user to link to the All Events page with a prepopulated search to automatically filter the event results based on the specific personality.